19 Standout Places to Eat and Drink Outside in DC Right Now

 Opening a food hall during a pandemic comes with more than a few challenges.
 Fortunately, the new 12,500 square-foot space from Neighborhood Restaurant Group was designed to be an enormous space that also includes ample outdoor seating.
 Grab a spot on the patio and vendors that cover tacos, coffee, pizza, a butcher shop, sushi, and an ice cream sundae bar.

 The Salt Line

 Whether you’re channeling game-day energy in the off-season or celebrating a Nats victory, The Salt Line is a lively go-to near Nationals Park any time of year.
 With a menu of New England meets Chesapeake coastal fare including Fried Clam Bellies, Seafood Towers, and Nashville Hot Soft-Shell Crab Sandwiches and plenty of brews on draft, it’s sure to please.
 The waterside eatery offers a covered patio and bar area for that inevitable rain-delayed game and you can also kick back in an Adirondack chair for a leisurely afternoon.

 St. Vincent Wine

-This wine garden is always hopping regardless of how cold it is outside.
-That’s because the entire backyard is heated and filled with revelers who are also staying warm with bottles of wines sourced from around the world.
-It’s an appetizing way to get through winter, especially since the charcuterie and cheese boards can be built to your custom specifications.
-Did we mention this bar routinely hosts live jazz music?
-It’s a sure bet to help get you through even the darkest of wintertime blues.
+This wine garden occupies an enormous backyard that’s filled with revelers leisurely sipping from bottles of wines sourced from around the world.
+It’s an appetizing entree for warmer weather, especially since the charcuterie and cheese boards can be built to your custom specifications.
+Did we mention this bar routinely hosts live jazz?
+It’s a sure bet for your spring social agenda.